jengalas/thegourmetmoose/_posts/2016-10-29-mimis-plum-pudding-sauce.md

 tags:
   - condiment
   - dessert
-excerpt: "Gwynne writes: &quot;This is the crownin jewel of the Davis Family Christmas dinner.&quot;"
+excerpt: "Gwynne writes: &quot;This is the crowning jewel of the Davis Family Christmas dinner.&quot;"
 header:
   teaser:
 ---